-Agriculture plays a key roll in Montezuma County.
+Agriculture plays a key role in Montezuma County.
 Montezuma County Extension works with various partners to provide the community with educational opportunities in the areas of crop production, raising livestock, and overall agricultural business management.
-Examples of the types of programs provided are an annual beef symposium, agriculture business management courses, and agri-business tours.
-We also provide field office consultations along with hay and soil testing.

 Call Emily at 970-564-4170 or email email@example.com to make an appointment

 Site & Field Visits On-site information and consultations in Montezuma County regarding agriculture, grazing management, livestock, and natural resource issues.
 Call Emily at 970-564-4170 to make an appointment.